 Mmmm ...
 I wouldn't take the train.
 Busses are far more frequent, far more flexible, there is more competition and they are easier to book.
 Also, not far south of Hue, just over the mountain, is a beautiful little town called Hoi An - well worth the time to get there and spending a few days there.
 Then you can also get busses easily on South.
-If you are in Hue make the time to head north to the DMZ. over 6 years ago
+If you are in Hue make the time to head north to the DMZ. almost 7 years ago

 I took the train from Hanoi to Hue and then Hue to HCMC during a trip to Vietnam in Dec '08/Jan '09.
 It was certainly an experience.